It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

-If you're looking to expand an established business or set up a new one in this part of the world, we know you have options.
+If you're looking to relocate an established business or set up a new one in this part of the world, we know you have options.
 Sure, we can tell you all about the lifestyle benefits, expertise on tap and digital connectivity, but you need to know the distinct, strategic advantages you'd gain by bringing your operation to Wellington.

 The World Bank have ranked New Zealand No.1 for starting a business in the World Bank Index Doing Business Report for 2016.
 They, along with Forbes, they've also rated New Zealand as the best place to do business, which shows you can set up, startup, and expand your business in Wellington with ease.